 Scientists have learned to repurpose a molecular machine, which normally protects bacteria against viruses, into a programmable tool that can be used to edit the nucleotide sequence of a genome.
 The key experiment that sparked the genome editing revolution is a simple but nonobvious test-tube reaction that could be performed in an afternoon.

-Terms and Concepts Used
+Bio-Dictionary Terms Used

 Bacteriophage (phage), DNA, enzyme, eukaryote, gene, genome, hemoglobin, in vitro, locus, mRNA, nucleotide, plasmid, prokaryote, RNA polymerase, sickle cell anemia, transcription, transformation